Grýla: In premodern sources

-Grýla in Christmas Folklore and Popular Culture
+In Christmas folklore and popular culture

 Grýla is closely associated with Christmas folklore in younger traditions.
 The oldest extant source connecting Grýla with Christmas is a poem that was likely co-composed by the Rev. Guðmundur Erlendsson of Fell in Sléttuhlíð and his brother-in-law Ásgrímur Magnússon, who was a farmer and rímur-poet.
-This poem, "Grýlukvæði", can be dated to c.
-1638–1644.
-Several years after this, in c.
-1648–1649, the Rev. Hallgrímur Pétursson composed a poem, "Leppalúðakvæði", in which Grýla's lazy and unpleasant husband, Leppalúði, makes his appearance and claims that Grýla was left bedridden after her journey to Sléttuhlíð.
+This poem, Grýlukvæði, can be dated to around 1638–1644.
+Several years after this, circa 1648–1649, the Rev. Hallgrímur Pétursson composed a poem, Leppalúðakvæði, in which Grýla's lazy and unpleasant husband, Leppalúði, makes his appearance and claims that Grýla was left bedridden after her journey to Sléttuhlíð.
+Yet another Grýlukvæði was composed by Stefán Ólafsson of Vallanes (c.
+1618–1688).

+Since the 20th century, the Yule cat appears as Grýla's pet.

-In the Netflix show Chilling Adventures of Sabrina, Grýla is a recurring character, appearing at first to collect her children who are invisible but causing havoc.
-Later on, she joins the main characters' coven of outcast witches.
+In the Netflix show Chilling Adventures of Sabrina, Grýla (portrayed by Heather Doerksen in part 1 and part 3, Samantha Coughlan in part 4) is a recurring character, appearing at first to collect her children who are invisible, but causing havoc.
+She subsequently joins the main characters' coven of outcast witches.

-Grýla appears as a key character in the 2024 Christmas action comedy film Red One, portrayed by Kiernan Shipka, who coincidentally portrayed the titular Sabrina in the aforementioned TV series.
-She is referred to as the Christmas witch and has a set of magical powers.
-In the film a shape shifter that can take her mythological ogre form or a human form.
+Grýla appears as the main villain in the 2024 Christmas action comedy film Red One, portrayed by Kiernan Shipka, who had previously portrayed the titular Sabrina in the aforementioned TV series.
+In this film, the character referred to as the Christmas witch, who has magical powers, including the ability to shapeshift in to her mythological ogre form, which is voiced by Morla Gorrondona.

-She also appears in an episode of Hilda (TV series), where the Yule Lads end up feeding her veggie soup instead of humans.
+Grýla also appears in her eponymous episode of Hilda, in which the Yule Lads ultimately feed her vegetable soup instead of humans.

-Her pet is the Yule cat.
+Grýla also makes an appearance in the 2022 video game God of War: Ragnarök, in which she is the grandmother of Angrboða.